-For a problem that affects millions of properties, damp is not as well understood as it should be.
-OnTheMarket offers top tips for a dry and healthy home
+For a problem that affects millions of properties, the issues surrounding problems with damp in residential properties remain largely unexplored.
+OnTheMarket offers top tips for a dry and healthy home.

-Everyone knows that if they have a large hole in their roof, or leave their windows open during a thunderstorm, they will end up with soggy carpets.
+Everyone knows that if they have a large hole in their roof, or leave their windows open during a thunderstorm, they will end up with a problem.
 But they are far less familiar with some of the other causes of damp – and, just as importantly, how to combat them.
 This at-a-glance guide should put homeowners on the right track to a dry home.

 1. Tackle rising damp at its source.
-Rising damp used to be a subject of comedy.
-It provided the title for one of Britain’s best-loved sitcoms.
-But actual rising damp can hit homeowners hard in the wallet and adversely affect their health.
+Rising damp can hit homeowners hard in the wallet and adversely affect their health.
 Rising damp, as the name suggests, is caused by groundwater finding its way into a home through stonework or brickwork.
 It can be combated through a modern, properly maintained, damp-proof course.
 “And make sure you have a certificate to show that the damp-proofing has been done to a high standard,” advises James Carter-Brown, partner at Knight Frank.